 G) Capstan Replacement

-The capstans should not wear.
-However if required to replace them they can be easily replace and repaired.
-If different size wire rope is to be serviced then the capstans will have to be changed to accommodate the different wire rope diameters.
+Check the capstans for wear, they can be easily replace when required.
+Also, if different size wire rope is to be serviced then the capstans will have to be changed to accommodate the different wire rope diameters.